 Deepwater Jigging

-An angler's understanding of water geometry must operate at an expert level to catch fish.
+An angler's understanding of fishing deep water must operate at an expert level to catch fish.

 This is where fluorocarbon comes into play.